 A novelist, essayist, translator of Kundera and Cioran, and a literary historian at Literary Research Institute of Polish Academy of Sciences and Letters.

-Przezroczystość / Transparency (2007) is a collection of essays on the subject and at the same time a beautiful fable, a story of a dream (the word rêve - dream in French – is an anagram of the word verre, glass).
-In the book the author teaches us a beautiful Greek word diaphanes, which 'in French is used to describe a permeability of light, not total, but noticeable.
-Porcelain can be diaphane, as well as an autumn leaf, parchemenet, aristocratic skin on someone's hands'.
-Marek Bieńczyk also quotes Sartre: 'the sun was clear and diaphane: as white wine'.
+Przezroczystość (Transparency, trans. by A.P.; 2007) is a collection of essays on the subject and at the same time a beautiful fable, a story of a dream (the word rêve – a dream in French – is an anagram of the word verre, glass).
+In the book the author teaches us a beautiful Greek word diaphanes, which "in French is used to describe a permeability of light, not total, but noticeable.
+Porcelain can be diaphane, as well as an autumn leaf, parchment, aristocratic skin on someone's hands".
+Marek Bieńczyk also quotes Sartre: "the sun was clear and diaphane: as white wine".
 The quote indicates another characteristic property of his texts: synesthesia, the crucial role of reading the world through senses.

 Marek Bieńczyk was nominated for the Nike Literary Award several times.
-In 2012 he received it for the collection of essays Książka twarzy / Book of Faces.
+In 2012 he received it for the collection of essays Książka Twarzy (Book of Faces, trans. by A.P.):

 But the author has no illusions, and he shares this with the journalist.